-VA Mortgage : 0% Downpayment
+VA Mortgage : No Money Down

-The qualification standards for a VA loan are straight-forward.
+VA loan qualification are straight-forward.

 In general, active duty and honorably discharged service personnel are eligible for the VA program.
 In addition, home buyers who have spent at least 6 years in the Reserves or National Guard are eligible, as are spouses of service members killed in the line of duty.

-Some key VA loan traits include :
+Some key traits of the VA loan include :

-- Funding fees are collected at closing, but no mortgage insurance is required
+- No mortgage insurance is required

 USDA Mortgage : 100% Financing

-Key USDA loan traits include :
+Some key traits of the USDA loan include :

-- No maximum purchase price exists
+- There is maximum home purchase price

 - Guarantee fee added to loan balance at closing; mortgage insurance collected monthly